-From the speed of your metabolism to the appearance of your skin and your energy level, you no longer know what to expect from your system.
-Do you really have to combat changes with your hair as well?
+How you care for your hair may change during menopause, when it can feel like every cell of your body is being altered.
+From the speed of your metabolism to the appearance of your skin and energy level, you no longer know what to expect from your system.

 Unfortunately, menopause and hair loss do go hand in hand for many women.
 The good news is that you can learn to care for your hair in a way that minimizes those changes.